dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

    * 0x0101 -> `<0101>`

 **InjectKexts**:
-* No equivlant but you really have no excuse to keep FakeSMC inside macOS
+* No equivalent but you really have no excuse to keep FakeSMC inside macOS

 **NoCaches**:
 * This only works up to 10.7 on Clover, and OpenCore requires an OS that supports a prelinked(10.7) so there can't be an equivalant